 This year marked a return to glory for the Kamazs, with an 11th win and an impressive 1-2-3 finish, with Russians Eduard Nikolaev, Ayrat Mardeev, and Andrey Karginov at the wheel of the humongous trucks that are allowed to carry three competitors -- a driver, navigator, and mechanic.
 Although Nikolaev took home the top prize, he made history as the first truck driver to win the rally without taking a win in any stages and, surprisingly, the top three Russian race teams only won four stages overall, while defending champion Dutchman Gerard de Rooy (Iveco) took six; although fastest on the course, a broken turbo on stage 9 hobbled his hopes for a first-place finish and brought him across the line in fourth instead.

-Even though 4WD buggies won the top six places (including three Minis), slight changes in the rule books with restrictor size allowed some two-wheel-drive cars to garner attention as well; they were rewarded with seven stage wins (three for Nasser Al-Attiyah, two for Robby Gordon, and one each for Carlos Sainz and Guerlain Chicherit).
+Of note: Even though 4WD buggies won the top six places (including three Minis), slight changes in the rule books with restrictor size allowed some two-wheel-drive cars to garner attention as well; they were rewarded with seven stage wins (three for Nasser Al-Attiyah, two for Robby Gordon, and one each for Carlos Sainz and Guerlain Chicherit).
 Ronan Chabot placed seventh in Santiago and was the best overall performance by a 2WD car, since Robby Gordon finished third in 2009.
 Tapped as best rookie was Russian Vladimir Vasilyev, who finished 16th overall with his G-Force prototype.
 Dutchman Tim Coronel won the solo race again by placing 55th overall, while Colombia's Martha Marino, the only woman to finish in a car, placed 88th.
 Laia Sanz, the solo female motorcycle rider to finish, placed 93rd.
 In last place at 125th was Luis Belaustegui, who completed the Dakar in this third attempt on a 150cc KTM, after spending 60 hours more than Despres on the course.

 |2013 Dakar Winners Ranking 2013|